samargi/selfhosted-ai-hub/README.md

 ### Firewall Configuration

 To ensure traffic flows correctly within your network, ensure your firewall settings allow traffic on these ports and from your expected IP ranges, maintaining both security and accessibility.

-By following these steps, you'll establish a secure VPN connection and ensure outside users can access your services via an authenticated and encrypted tunnel.

-### Firewall Configuration

-To ensure traffic flows correctly within your network, ensure your firewall settings allow traffic on these ports and from your expected IP ranges, maintaining both security and accessibility.

-By following these steps, you'll establish a secure VPN connection and ensure outside users can access your services via an authenticated and encrypted tunnel.

 ## SSL Certificates Configuration with Caddy